opfesoft/sol-docs/misc/Performance.md

 ## Waypoint movement and performance

+### Low RAM / Very Low CPU

+Set the worldserver parameter "SetAllCreaturesWithWaypointMovementActive" to 0.
+Creatures with waypoint movement will only move if players are near.

-### Low RAM
+### Low RAM / Low CPU

 Default behaviour without further configuration:

-- Creatures only follow their waypoint path if they are in reach of a player.
+Creatures follow their waypoint path if they are near a player.
+They will also move at random time intervals (approximately every 5 minutes) for 5s if no player is near (see worldserver parameters "SetAllCreaturesWithWaypointMovementActive" and "WaypointMovementActiveTimer").
+This means that they will move around very slowly.

-- Some special creatures (e.g. the Fel Reavers in Hellfire Peninsula) start their waypoint movement when they are loaded (this happens when the grid is activated by a player); they then continue on their path perpetually until the server is restarted.
+### Low RAM / Medium CPU

+Decrease the worldserver parameter "SetAllCreaturesWithWaypointMovementActive" below 1000.
+Creatures with waypoint movement will now move more often which causes more CPU usage.

-### High RAM (recommended setting)
+### High RAM / Medium CPU (recommended setting)

-Set the worldserver parameter "PreloadAllNonInstancedMapGrids" to 1.
-Sol added SAI scripts to set the most important creatures active (e.g. several rare mobs, specific city guards or the giant wandering creatures like the Fel Reavers).
-SAI is executed after the grid is loaded, so using this setting causes all those creatures to start their movement on server startup.
+Set the worldserver parameter "PreloadAllNonInstancedMapGrids" to 1 and "SetAllCreaturesWithWaypointMovementActive" to 300.
+This will load all grids for all non-instanced maps and move creatures with waypoint movement approximately every 30s.
 This setting provides a good player experience.

+### High RAM / High CPU

+Set the worldserver parameters "PreloadAllNonInstancedMapGrids" to 1 and "SetAllCreaturesWithWaypointMovementActive" to 1.
+This will load all grids for all non-instanced maps and the creatures will move around constantly.